wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-are-tas-chosen--when-does-the-ta-draft-occur">How are TAs chosen?
 When does the TA draft occur?</h2>
- We ask our students in our major and minor programs, and often those students who recently took a course, to apply for the department's *TA draft*.
+<a id=112></a> We ask our students in our major and minor programs, and often those students who recently took a course, to apply for the department's *TA draft*.
 The timeline for that is generally:
 * The draft will open about a week after you register for the next semester.
 Some classes hire TAs to help with the class sessions, so it's important you know your schedule.
 *  You will get an email with details about the draft and a link to an application form.
 Many courses also post the draft in their course forums.
  * You indicate your interest by filling out the form, on time and completely.